 Why is that the case?
 And what can be done about it?

 Knecht has been searching for the answer to those questions for the last 10 years in her research on mental musical patterns.
 She also has created a website called Developing Your Musical Mental Map to help people understand and use her findings.
-(Her book, by the same name, will be available this fall through Shar Music.)
+(Her book, by the same name, is available through Shar Music.)

 Some might say that "talent" that gets certain students past the difficulties -- and a lack of it leaves others struggling.
 Though we have a lay notion of what constitutes "talent," is there any science behind it?